amd/libflame/test/main/ReadMe.txt

 There are different ways to use the executable to perform different tests as given below.

+NOTE: PyYAML is required for YAML parsing and YAML‑based test generation.

 1. Config file based tests

    In this method, input parameters to APIs are taken from config files present in